JonPSmith/EfCore.SchemaCompare/README.md

 - The EF Core's scaffolder doesn't read in any index on the foreign key (the scaffolder assumes EF Core will do that by default).
 That means I can't check that there is an index on a foreign key.
 - Cannot correctly check Table-per-Type or Table-per-Class classes because EF Core doesn't currently hold that data.
 This is tracked by [Ef Core #19811](https://github.com/dotnet/efcore/issues/19811).
 - Cannot compare database tables/columns using InvariantCultureIgnoreCase.
 That is a EF Core 5+ limitation.
-- At the moment this library only supports SQL Server, Sqlite and PostgresSql.
+- EfCore.SchemaCompare versions below 8 only support SQL Server, Sqlite and PostgresSql, but version 8 supports all EF Core database providers that can be be scaffolded.
+However some database providers may show incorrect match errors, because some database providers don't follow the SqlServer style, e.g. CosmosDB
+- Version 8 doesn't handle EF Core 8's [Value objects](https://learn.microsoft.com/en-us/ef/core/what-is-new/ef-core-8.0/whatsnew#value-objects-using-complex-types).

 The following are things I haven't bothered to check.